Natarajan-33/Retrieval-Augmented-Generation/README.md

 - **Recursive Text Splitter:** Splits documents into chunks recursively for efficient processing.
 - **GPT-4 Embeddings:** Embeds document chunks into vectors for enhanced analysis.
 - **ChromaDB:** Stores vectors for quick and reliable data retrieval.
-- **Gemini Pro LLM API:** Integrates with the API to provide responses from the knowledge source.
+- **Gemini Pro LLM API:** Although we have chosen to integrate with Gemini Pro LLM API for its free availability, we recommend considering GPT models, which tend to offer better performance in many cases.
 - **Streamlit UI:** Offers an intuitive and visually appealing frontend for an enhanced user experience.

 ## Troubleshooting